RyanCharlesNeu/RyanCharlesNeu/README.md

 <h1>Hi, I'm Ryan!</h1>

 Junior Mechanical Engineering student at Villanova University, minoring in Mechatronics and Business.
-Focused on robotics and autonomous systems, with a specific interest in defense and national security applications.
+I am passionate about robotics and autonomous systems, with a specific interest in defense and national security applications.
+I am currently seeking a 2027 Summer Internship in Mechanical Engineering, Robotics Engineering and Systems Engineering.

 <h2>Robotics and Mechanical Engineering Projects:</h2>